sighupio/fury-kubernetes-logging/README.md

 **Kubernetes Fury Logging** uses a collection of open source tools to provide the most resilient and robust logging stack for the cluster.

-The central piece of the stack is the CNCF certified open source search engine [opensearch][opensearch-page], combined with its analytics and visualization platform [opensearch-dashboard][opensearch-dashboard-page].
+The central piece of the stack is the CNCF certified open source search engine [opensearch][opensearch-page], combined with its analytics and visualization platform [opensearch-dashboards][opensearch-dashboards-page].
 The logs are collected using a node-level data collection and enrichment agent [fluentbit][fluentbit-page](deployed as `Daemonsets`), pushing it to the Opensearch via [fluentd][fluentd-page].

 Following is a high level design diagram of the module: